OUR TEAM

 Compensation

-National Cherry Blossom Festival internships are unpaid, but college credit may be offered depending upon the educational institution’s guidelines and requirements.
-A travel allowance is provided to those who are on site at least 10 hours a week.
+National Cherry Blossom Festival internships are unpaid.
+A travel and meal allowance is offered for interns who commit to at least 16 hours a week.

 The National Cherry Blossom Festival, Inc. is dedicated to promoting the beauty of nature and international friendship through year-round programs, events, and educational initiatives that enhance our environment, showcase arts and culture, and build community spirit.